EdricY/Bouncy-Loot-God/README.md

 The mod is currently running the entire time it's enabled.
 Any character you "Continue" with will have their inventory checked.

+If the game crashes when loading your character, please try disabling the mod, then loading your character, then enabling the mod from Esc > Mods > BouncyLootGod

 **Before doing any non-archipelago play in Borderlands 2, Disable the mod and Restart your game!!!**

 ## Development stuff